 Your first point of contact with Oxford Drama as a Fresher is ‘Drama Cuppers’, which is an intercollegiate drama competition where each college puts on a short production with a limited cast and crew.
 You perform in a proper black-box theatre and tickets are cheap so encourage your friends to come along - or feel free to watch other colleges' too.
 At each performance a judge will be watching and at the end of the week there's an awards ceremony with quite a few prizes up for grabs.
 Feel free to either perform something in the public domain or write your own script.
 It's a brilliant way to get into the drama scene and get to know people and we definitely recommend it.
-Sign-ups close early Michaelmas so do chat to the drama rep Henry at if you're interested, especially if you’re keen to act as a college contact/organiser.
+Sign-ups close early Michaelmas so do chat to the music and drama reps if you're interested, especially if you’re keen to act as a college contact/organiser.

 Every year, at the end of Hilary, we aim to put on a college musical, a full scale performance in the Pichette auditorium.
-If you're interested in costume making, backstage crew, puppetry (yes!), dancing, acting, singing, playing music, or even the more administrative side, such as accounting and marketing - then please get in touch with our music rep
+If you're interested in costume making, backstage crew, puppetry (yes!); dancing, acting, singing, playing music, or even the more administrative side, such as accounting and marketing - then please get in touch.

 OUDS is the Oxford university Drama Society and your go-to place for anything drama-ry.
 Whether you're in love with the spotlight or prefer to be behind the scenes there are heaps of opportunities to get involved in the huge (and we mean huge) range of performances that are on offer ever term.
-From hard-hitting realism, stand up comedy, the improvised Imps, or typical theatre productions there's somehtign for everyone.
+From hard-hitting realism, stand up comedy, the improvised Imps, or typical theatre productions there's something for everyone.
 If you've got an idea for a piece too - no fear, there's opportunity for that too - individuals, or groups of friends, bid for slots at one of the various student theatres dotted around Oxford (The Pilch, The BT, The O’Reilly, and even The Oxford Playhouse).